-Campagnolo has practiced family medicine for 35 years, currently at Virtua-Primary Care of Mansfield, part of Virtua Medical Group.
-She also serves Virtua Health, a 5-hospital health system in southern New Jersey, as medical director and designated institutional official for graduate medical education.
-She oversees the accreditation and operations of five Virtua-sponsored residencies, as well as the training for more than 400 students, resident physicians and fellows from numerous affiliated regional academic medical centers each year.
-In addition, she is medical director for the Virtua Medical Group’s value-based patient care programs in collaboration with commercial and government health insurers.
-She has chaired the Department of Family Medicine-Virtua North-Memorial Hospital of Burlington County in Mount Holly, New Jersey, since 1993, and was awarded the Distinguished Career Award in October 2019 by the Virtua Health Medical Staff.
+Campagnolo has practiced family medicine for 35 years, currently at Virtua Primary Care of Mansfield.
+In addition, she serves as medical director of Virtua Medical Group Value Based Programs and Payer Contracts.
+In this role, she oversees collaboration with commercial and government health insurers.
+She formerly served Virtua Health, a 5-hospital health system in southern New Jersey, as designated institutional official for graduate medical education where she led the accreditation and operations of five Virtua-sponsored residencies, as well as the training for more than 400 students, resident physicians and fellows from numerous affiliated regional academic medical centers each year.
+Since, 1993 she has chaired the Department of Family Medicine-Virtua North-Memorial Hospital of Burlington County in Mount Holly, New Jersey, and was awarded the Distinguished Career Award in October 2019 by the Virtua Health Medical Staff.

 A member of the AAFP since 1985, Campagnolo has served the AAFP as a member of the Commission on Quality and Practice, plus as member and later chair of the Commission on Finance and Insurance.
 At the state level, Campagnolo has served the New Jersey Academy of Family Physicians in various leadership roles including president-elect, president and board chair.
 She has also represented New Jersey as alternate and delegate to the AAFP Congress of Delegates.